cedmax/advent-of-code/2021/02/Readme.md

 <p>After following these instructions, you would have a horizontal position of <code>15</code> and a depth of <code>10</code>.
 (Multiplying these together produces <code><em>150</em></code>.)</p>
 <p>Calculate the horizontal position and depth you would have after following the planned course. <em>What do you get if you multiply your final horizontal position by your final depth?</em></p>

-<h2 id="part2">--- Part Two ---</h2><p>Based on your calculations, the planned course doesn&apos;t seem to make any sense.
+<h2 id="part2">--- Part Two ---</h2><p>Based on your calculations, the planned course doesn't seem to make any sense.
 You find the submarine manual and discover that the process is actually slightly more complicated.</p>
-<p>In addition to horizontal position and depth, you&apos;ll also need to track a third value, <em>aim</em>, which also starts at <code>0</code>.
+<p>In addition to horizontal position and depth, you'll also need to track a third value, <em>aim</em>, which also starts at <code>0</code>.
 The commands also mean something entirely different than you first thought:</p>
 <ul>
 <li><code>down X</code> <em>increases</em> your aim by <code>X</code> units.</li>
 <li><code>up X</code> <em>decreases</em> your aim by <code>X</code> units.</li>